tbtiberiu/BookshelfBuddy/README.md

 }
 ```

-Click the `Execute` button to login.
+Click the `Execute` button to log in.

 The response will contain a `token` that you can use to authenticate requests for the shelf owner created.